 How long does it take to get a buddy dog?The time it takes to be matched and paired up with a buddy dog depends on the circumstances of each child and their family – and whether we have the right dog available, of course.

-Can my buddy dog help my child with their mobility?A buddy dog will definitely help your child feel more keen and confident to get out and about, but they shouldn’t be used as a mobility aid or sighted guide.
+Can my buddy dog help my child with their mobility?A buddy dog may help your child feel more enthusiastic and confident to get out and about, but they shouldn’t be used as a mobility aid or guide.

 Will my buddy dog be able to go into shops with my child?No – buddy dogs don’t have the same legal access rights as guide dogs, so they may not be allowed in.